 Skip to content ↓

 Two of our school values are justice and service.
-Following the example of our servant-king Jesus, we believe that we should, in practical ways, show love to our neighbour.
-Listed below are some examples of charitable works undertaken by the school over the past year:
+Following the example of our servant-king Jesus, we believe that we should, in practical ways, show love to our neighbour:

 1. Reverse Advent Calendar: Children donated items to local homeless charities through the month of Advent